 Shippensburg University’s graduate program in applied history is designed for college graduates seeking advanced historical training and educators seeking professional development opportunities.

 MA in Applied History is a flexible program designed to provide educators, public historians, and individuals wishing to pursue advanced graduate work with practical professional training.
 Our

 The M.A. program in applied history provides students with practical academic training and experience in the following areas:

 - Continuing Education for teachers

-- Advanced study in diverse historical fields and subjects
+- Advanced study in diverse historical field and subjects

 - Preparation for employment in museums, businesses, historical organizations, and government